jimmywarting/StreamSaver.js/README.md

 ```
 Note that when using insecure context StreamSaver will navigate to the download url instead of using an hidden iframe to initiate the download, this will trigger the `onbefureunload` event when the download starts, but it will not call the `onunload` event...
 In secure context you can add this handler immediately.
 Otherwise this has to be added sometime later.

+# Configuration

+There a some few settings you can apply to StreamSaver to configure what it should use

 ```js
 // StreamSaver can detect and use the Ponyfill that is loaded from the cdn.